 Are you shocked to see this new system?

-Machine learning algorithms have created new rules where human interventions are not required.
-If your IP reputation is not upto the mark, your emails will automatically get rejected and blocked by the algorithms.
+Machine learning algorithms create new rules where human intervention is unnecessary.
+If your IP reputation does not meet the standard, the algorithms will automatically reject and block your emails.
 Ultimately, your email newsletters will reach the spam folders.

 When this situation happens, subscribers’ set a temporary error condition and incoming messages start bouncing back to the sender’s mail server.

-Email senders should sustain their domain reputation when their IP address is shared between multiple users.
+Email senders will sustain their domain reputation when their IP address will be share between multiple users.
 In the end, you need to choose the right email service provider to secure the reputation of your IP address.

 5) Incomplete DNS verification: As a marketer, you have to verify your emails with DKIM, SPF, and DNS records for following the authentication process.
 This process helps to assure that your email newsletters have passed through an authorized mail server.